 Signing a payment request

-We recommend that you use our helper to construct the required signatures as described in Generate signed data however, in case that is not possible, you can follow this guide to do it manually.
+We recommend using our helper to construct the required signatures as described in Generate signed data.
+However, if that is not possible, you can follow this guide to do it manually.

 The data you will need to construct your signature is as follows: